 Cardholder: The customer who is making the purchase.

-Issuing Bank: The financial institution tied to the cardholder’s account, be it a credit card account, checking account, or debit card.
+Issuing Bank: The financial institution tied to the cardholder’s account, be it a credit card, checking account, or debit card.

-Card Schemes: The credit card companies that manage the card (companies such as Visa, Mastercard, American Express, etc.).
+Card Schemes: The credit card companies that manage the card (such as Visa, Mastercard, American Express, etc.).

-Acquiring Bank: This is the financial institution that is connected to the merchant’s account.
+Acquiring Bank: The financial institution connected to the merchant’s account.

 Now let’s take a step-by-step look at how payment gateways work.

-Oftentimes, payment gateways are confused with payment processors because they do a lot of the same things.
+Often, payment gateways are confused with payment processors because they do many of the same things.
 But while a payment processor analyzes and transmits transaction data, a payment gateway takes the extra step of authorizing the transfer of funds between the buyer and seller (something that a payment processor doesn’t do).

 What else should you consider when adding a payment gateway to your website?
 Well, there are three main types of payment gateways.